Dayuse.com: History

-Dayuse.com was founded in 2010 by David Lebée and Thibaud D’Agrèves, both of whom worked at Hotel Amour in Paris.
-The hotel is popular with touring artists and musicians, who would ask about renting a room for a few hours during daytime as a place to relax before a performance.
+Dayuse.com was founded in 2010 by David Lebée and Thibaud D’Agrèves, they both worked at Hotel Amour in Paris.
+The hotel is known for accommodating touring artists and musicians, who ask about renting a room for a few hours during daytime as a place to relax before a performance.
 Lebée and D’Agrèves recognised that there was a gap in the market.